skills/elastic/agent-skills/kibana-dashboards

 heatmap Heatmap charts Yes

-tagcloud Tag/word cloud Yes
+tag_cloud Tag/word cloud Yes

-datatable Data tables Yes
+data_table Data tables Yes

 region_map Region/choropleth maps Yes

-pie, donut, treemap, mosaic, waffle Partition charts Yes
+pie, treemap, mosaic, waffle Partition charts Yes

 Dataset Types